Please note: Previously the "Diploma in Human Relations & Family Life Education". This program has undergone program change as of Fall 2019.

 4. Since English is the primary language of instruction and communication at McGill, students must demonstrate an adequate level of proficiency in English, regardless of their citizenship status or country of origin.
 For more information on test requirements, submission of scores, and possible exemptions, please see the Admission Regulations for Certificate Programs - Proof of Proficiency in English.

-PLEASE NOTE: Due to the fact that the Diploma in Human Relations and Family Life Education is offered on a part-time basis, we are unable to accept any international applicants.
+PLEASE NOTE: Due to the fact that the Diploma in Human Relationships, Diversity & Sexuality is offered on a part-time basis, we are unable to accept any international applicants.

 McGill's online application form is available at www.mcgill.ca/applying.
 Applications for admission must be submitted online.